Skip to main content

 In 2021, we continued to work diligently to further progress on cocoa, promote human rights and collaborate with industry partners to advance our living wage and income agendas.

-The UN Guiding Principles on Business and Human Rights require us to respect human rights in connection with our own operations and extended value chain.
-This includes looking at how we, The Hershey Company, could make the greatest impact on advancing inclusion in our workplace and our communities.
+The UN Guiding Principles (UNGPs) on Business and Human Rights require us to respect human rights in connection with our own operations and extended value chain.
+This includes looking at how Hershey can make the greatest impact on advancing diversity, equity and inclusion in our workplace and our communities.

 Read more about Hershey’s approach to diversity and inclusion